-Now, the tattoo is not necessarily positioned in in the exact same way as it appears on Brophy’s body.
-Cardi argued that the neck tattoo was removed, that the arm was repositioned, that the image was tilted, and so forth, according to the Hollywood Reporter.
+However, the tattoo is not necessarily positioned in in the exact same way as it appears on Brophy’s body.
+Cardi also argued that the neck tattoo was removed, that the arm was repositioned, that the image was tilted, and so forth, according to the Hollywood Reporter.
 However, the judge argues that a jury could find the changes to be “insufficiently creative”.

-As unimpressed as this Judge is by Cardi’s analysis, she feels about the same with the analysis from Brophy’s expert on the topic of damages.
+As unimpressed as this Judge is by Cardi’s analysis, she feels the same with the analysis from Brophy’s expert on the topic of damages.